CD10 Core: Injuries

 Getting injuried is a common part of being the adventurous sort and knowing how to mitigate it and deal with it is paramount to survival.
 The world is a dangerous place and CD10 is a high lethality system.
 It is incredibly easy to die if one is careless and if you are familiar with other TTRPGs, in particular more epic and cinematic games like Dungeons and Dragons or Pathfinder, you must take great care not to be overconfident in CD10.
 There are ways out of certain death, but be aware that no matter how long you have played, a single blow, arrow or bullet may be all that stands between you and a character's demise.

-Damage to a character is represented in CD10 by discrete injuries and a debilitation value called Shock.
+Damage to a character is represented in CD10 by two values; Wounds and Shock.
 But first, let's talk hitpoints.

 The first thing that jump at you about the way of tracking injury and damage in CD10 is that there are no hit points to keep track of.
-There is no damage number that goes down and when you reach 0 you die, or a stacking lethality value that when it reaches a certain point you die.
-Injuries in CD10 are instead tracked in two major ways: Through discrete injuries and a general debilitation.
+There is no damage number that goes down and when you reach 0 you die.
+Injuries in CD10 are instead tracked through a Wounds tracker that creates increasing debiliation the more injured, sick or exhausted your character gets.
+If you get high enough on the Wounds tracker, you are at risk of dying, and if you ever hit 15 pips on the tracker, you die outright.

 The purpose of not using hit points is that while they are simple to track and easy to understand, they don't fit well with the narrative and tone of CD10.
 They work well for more action based, tactical systems and for computer games, but since CD10 is a deeply immersive game that is meant to work intuitively for you as a player, hitpoints provide a far too game-like experience.
 You should be able to perform in any situation without knowing the ins and outs of the system.